 According the the inventor, lip wing technology is a wing which is connected to a movable ducted fan during VTOL flight, allowing the aircraft to lift at zero speed.
 As the aircraft transitions from VTOL to forward flight, the wing retracts from the ducted fan and the ducted fan moves from a horizontal position to a vertical position.
-Lip wing technology allows the aircraft to be efficient in both VTOL mode and forward flight, creating a new type of aircraft and this type of novel aircraft is also suited for Urban Air Mobility (UAM).
+Lip wing technology allows the aircraft to be efficient in both VTOL mode and forward flight, creating novel aircraft which is suited for Urban Air Mobility.

 Aliptera is also developing the ADR-1 Dragon Rider, another craft undergoing sub-scale flight testing.